-Using a variety of spectroscopy and imaging techniques, we help you harness the power of light to return precise, actionable information about the world around you.
+Using a variety of spectroscopy and sensing techniques, we help you harness the power of light to return precise, actionable information about the world around you.

 From UV to NIR wavelengths, absorbance measurements provide information about the chemical composition of materials in all states of matter.
 Learn how absorbance can be used to identify substances or measure the concentration of a molecule.

-Color occurs when light is perceived by the human eye.
-Color reflected from, or emitted by samples can be measured using basic color meters or more robust spectral devices for more detailed analysis.
+In simplest terms, color is one of the ways humans perceive light.
+Color reflected from, or emitted by samples can be measured using basic color meters or more robust spectral devices for detailed analysis of different color properties.

 Fluorescence is the absorption and emission of light of two different frequencies.
 Typically, a lower wavelength of incident light is absorbed from one direction, and a higher wavelength of light is emitted in all directions.